Jeongseon-Park-1/Long-term-monitoring-of-damage-progression/README.md

 ## Dataset Availability

 The UAV images used in this study were captured from an operational prestressed concrete girder bridge at multiple inspection times.

 Only representative samples are included in this repository due to size limitations.

+The full dataset will be provided after further discussion.